Sleep tips for shift workers

 Mimic the night

 When you do hit the sheets, your bedroom needs to make you feel like it's nighttime.
-It has to be dark, quiet, and undisturbed to be truly conducive to sleep.
+It should be dark, quiet, and undisturbed to be truly conducive to sleep.
 So ask members of the household to respect your sleep time.
 That means no loud appliances (such as vacuums, dishwashers, or washing machines), no loud music, and no loud television.

 In the bedroom, use thick, light-blocking drapes to keep things dark.
 Earplugs and an eye mask are also smart investments.
 Finally, turn off your cell phone and answering machine, and put a "Do Not Disturb" sign on the door.